nhscc/problem-statements/2019/bdpa-elections-part-2.md

 your part.

 > Please [let us know](https://github.com/nhscc/problem-statements/issues) if
 > you have any questions or concerns.
+You are also free to ask us any questions
+> you want at any point during the competition.
+If you are confused about
+> something or find a problem, do not hesitate to reach out ASAP on Slack, in
+> person, over chat or teleconferencing software, or otherwise.

 ## Change 1